Welfare Bill: MPs overturn Lords defeat on spare rooms

 The government wants its new Universal Credit - which would be introduced by the bill from 2013 - to include an "under-occupancy" penalty for council and housing association tenants, who are considered to have more rooms than they need.
 Currently they are allowed to have one spare bedroom.

 Those judged to have one extra bedroom would lose 14% of housing benefit a week, those with two or more extra rooms would lose 25%, if they do not move to a smaller property.
-Critics call it the "bedroom tax".'New tax'
+Critics call it the "bedroom tax".

 Last week the government was narrowly defeated on the issue by just 10 votes - including six Lib Dem peers.